eggrobin/Enmerkar/README.md

 The letters that are not part of the basic latin alphabet may have been assigned various keys;
 the otherwise unused letters `C`, `H`, `O`, `Y` have consistently been repurposed as `Š`, `Ḫ`, `Ś`, `Ŋ` respectively;
 the placement of `Ṣ` and `Ṭ` is more haphazard.
-The table below shows the layouts offered by the installer.
+The table below shows the default layouts.

+**Windows:** The layout is chosen as part of the installation process.

+**macOS:** The layout is chosen based on the last used keyboard layout: switching to 𒂗𒈨𒅕𒃸 from a QWERTY keyboard means that 𒂗𒈨𒅕𒃸 uses the QWERTŊ layout.

 <table>
 <thead><tr><th>AZERTŊ</th><th>QWERTŊ</th><th>QWERTZ</th><th>ʾṢṬPŊF (Dvorak)</th></tr></thead>
 <tbody><tr><td>